Raiffeisen Zentralbank: Mafia

 A number of investigators have suggested that Raiffeisen Zentralbank is involved in laundering money for the Russian mafia.

 When Moldovan journalist Natalia Morar investigated money flows involving Raiffeisen Zentralbank, she said she received a death threat from the FSB and she was banned from Russia.

 A Gazprom spokesman has said that Raiffeisen Investment AG is a Gazprom partner in RosUkrEnergo, an opaque Ukrainian company.
 On 6 August 2004, Interfax reported "100 percent subsidiaries of Russia's Gazprombank and Austria's Raiffeisen Bank created the RosUkrEnergoprom company for the supply of Turkmen gas to the Ukrainian market.
 The company, shared by the parties 50-50, will be registered in Switzerland.
 However, Raiffeisen Investment has said that it only manages RosUkrEnergo for unknown "Ukrainian businessmen".

 According to documents uncovered during the United States diplomatic cables leak, US diplomats suspected Raiffeisen Investment was "a front to provide legitimacy to the gas company that we suspect the U.S.-indicted Russian crime boss Semyon Mogilevich controls".

 One of the cases involved the Russian bank called "Diskont".
 To illustrate the scale of money laundering, $1.6 billion was transferred from Diskont Bank's accounts to Raiffeisen on August 29, 2006.
 According to the New York Times, Diskont received a 10% commission from the money transfers.
 In September 2006, the deputy chairman of the Central bank of Russia, Andrey Kozlov, revoked Diskont's license.
 Just days later Kozlov was murdered.

 The bank has been also suspected of laundering money for the Italian mafia.

+Troika laundromat

+Troika laundromat or ŪkioLeaks is a money laundering scheme organized by Russia's former largest investment bank – Troika Dialog.
+This scheme allowed the flow of some $4.8 billion of funds from Russian companies and figures into Europe and the US between 2003 and early 2013.
+It was noted that Raiffeisen have neglected AML obligations during handling the Troika's money.